MobMonRob/JNativeLibLoader/README.md

 ## Limitation
-At the moment only Linux x86-64 and Windows x86-64 are supported
+At the moment only Linux x86-64 and Windows x86-64 are supported.

 ## Tested prerequisites